LDAV-Symposium/2019/_pages/call-for-papers.md

 Please note: all deadlines are firm and no extensions will be granted.

-Abstract Deadline (firm)
+Abstract Deadline
-: June 17, 2019
+: June 24, 2019 (extended)

 Paper Submission (firm)
 : June 24, 2019, 11:59 PM (AOE)